monoira/.dotfiles/README.md

 ## REQUIREMENTS AND REQUIRED PACKAGES

+- Be on Ubuntu
 - Bash (Already preinstalled on Debian based distributions)
-- Ubuntu or any Debian based distribution with snapd installed and configured for --classic flag
 - Gnome desktop environment installed and running
 - wget
+- stow
 - git
-- stow
+- Have ssh key generated and be logged in to Github with it.
+  Needed for SSH git cloning.

 ## What does all of this do? it